Los Nevados National Natural Park: Hydrography

 The park's hydrographic networks supply water to over for 2,000,000 inhabitants in the region, to coffee-growers and to most of the rice and cotton crops in the Tolima Department.

 The Otún wetland system, located within the Park, was declared an internationally important Ramsar Convention wetland.

 Glacial retreat

+At the start of the 20th century, six peaks had glaciers: El Ruiz, Santa Isabel, Tolima, El Cisne, Quindío and Santa Rosa.
+The glaciers reached as low as 4000-4500 meters above sea level.

+The phenomenon of glacial retreat has been severe since the mid-twentieth century.
+Of the former six peaks with glaciers, there are currently only three: Nevado del Ruiz, Nevado de Santa Isabel and Nevado de Tolima.
+The glaciers of the three lower peaks (Quindío, El Cisne, and Santa Rosa) melted completely by the 1960s.
+The ice line is now above 4800 meters in elevation.